 Yoga helps us remember

 Through mindful movement, breathwork, meditation, visualisation, and mental reframing, yoga gives you an integrated system to work with chronic stress, anxiety, and emotional disconnection.
+Not just to relax, but to surrender to whatever just is, while at the same time pursuing something difficult and worthwhile.

 Burnout Isn’t Just in Your Head